SonaliChaudhari/Zillow_Home_Vale_Prediction/README.md

 ## INTRODUCTION

 * Zillow is an online real estate database with data on homes across the United States.
 One of Zillow’s most popular features is a proprietary property value prediction algorithm: the Zestimate.
-As one might imagine, Zillow is constantly trying to improve its Zestimate.
-To help advance its accuracy even further,  it launched a Kaggle competition with a $1.2 million prize.

 ## PROBLEM DEFINITION